colabobio/ebola-predictor/README.md

 * The view script in the Decision Tree requires the python package [pydot](https://pypi.python.org/pypi/pydot), as well as [GraphViz](http://www.graphviz.org/) installed in the system.

+One way to install all dependencies is to use one of the Python scientific software collections that are now available.
+The pipeline has been tested with [Anaconda](https://store.continuum.io/cshop/anaconda/) from [Continuum Analytics](http://continuum.io/).

 ###Batch Mode

 Sometimes it could be useful to re-train the predictor several times, evaluate the performance